 So, what do all those knitting terms and words actually mean?
 Maybe you are looking at some knitting pattern instructions and scratching your head.

-And the more you read patterns and various knitting books and such you'll find that it all starts to make more sense.
+And the more you read patterns and various knitting books you'll find that it all starts to make more sense.

-I have created a basic list of common knitting terms to get you started; kind of like a knitting glossary which I will continue to add to as I go along.
+Here's a basic list of common knitting terms to get you started; kind of like a knitting glossary which I will continue to add to as I go along.

 As with everything knitting there is always a new knitting word, phrase or knitting term that seems to pop up but you'll learn them as you go along.